OWASP/CheatSheetSeries/cheatsheets/JSON_Web_Token_for_Java_Cheat_Sheet.md

 **Note:**

-Here ciphering is added mainly to hide internal information but it's very important to remember that the first protection against tampering of the JWT token is the signature.
+Here ciphering is added mainly to hide internal information but it's very important to remember that the first protection against tampering of the JWT is the signature.
 So, the token signature and its verification must be always in place.

 #### Implementation Example